How Biden's new order to halt asylum at the US border is supposed to work - KESQ

 HOW WILL THIS PLAY OUT ON THE GROUND?

 The threshold triggers a halt on asylum until average daily arrests for illegal crossings fall below 1,500 for a week straight.
-The last time crossings were that low was around the peak of the COVID-19 pandemic, in July 2020.
+The last time crossings were that low was in July 2020, during the depths of the COVID-19 pandemic.

 The pandemic-related asylum restrictions known as Title 42 carried no legal consequences and encouraged repeat attempts.
 Now, migrants will be issued deportation orders even if they are denied a chance to seek asylum.
 That will expose them to criminal prosecution if they try again and ban them for several years from legally entering the country.
 It’s a key difference.